-The proposed improvements for the project include bicycle and pedestrian facilities at both American Avenue and North Avenue.
+The proposed improvements include bicycle and pedestrian facilities at both American Avenue and North Avenue.
 These facilities would complete gaps in existing pedestrian circulation and/or connect to bicycle facilities and would be in line with the most recent planning.
 Caltrans would continue to coordinate with the County and City to design the details of these facilities.